Contentify/Contentify/daux/docs/Development/09_Conventions.md

 ## Code Style

 Contentify tries to stay close to Laravel's code style.
 This is very much equivalent to [PSR coding standards](https://github.com/php-fig/fig-standards/tree/master/accepted).
-We encourage you to stick to these standards to ensure good code quality.
+We encourage you to stick to these standards to ensure good code readability.